irods/irods/docs/Admin_Guide.md

 7. Vault Directory
 8. zone_id
 9. negotiation_key
+10. Control Plane Port
+11. Control Plane Key
-10. iRODS Administrator Username
+12. iRODS Administrator Username
-11. iRODS Administrator Password
+13. iRODS Administrator Password
-12. Database Server's Hostname or IP
+14. Database Server's Hostname or IP
-13. Database Port
+15. Database Port
-14. Database Name
+16. Database Name
-15. Database User
+17. Database User
-16. Database Password
+18. Database Password

 !!!
 Note
     A default system PostgreSQL installation does not listen on a TCP port, it only listens on a local socket.
 If your PostgreSQL server is localhost, use 'localhost' for 12) above.